vehicle-lang/tutorial/src/chapters/2-language.md

 Functions of suitable types can be composed.
 For example, given a function `acasXu` of type `Input -> Output`, a function `normalise` of type `UnnormalisedInput -> Input` and an argument `x` of type `UnnormalisedInput` the application of `acasXu` to the `Input` resulting from applying `normalise x` is written as `acasXu (normalise x)`, and this expression has type `Output`.

 Some functions are pre-defined in Vehicle.
-For example, the above block uses multiplication `*`, division `/` and vector lookup `!`.
-We have also seen the use of a pre-defined "less than or equal to" predicate `<=` in the definition of the function `validInput` (note its `Bool` type).
+For example, the above block uses subtraction `-`, division `/` and vector lookup `!`.
+We will also see the use of a pre-defined "less than or equal to" predicate `<=` in the definition of the function `validInput` below (note its `Bool` type).

 ## Quantifying over indices